Kortemme-Lab/ddg/input/README.rst

 ==============

 The PDB structures used for the benchmark are provided in input/pdbs.

 todo: describe input/hydrogen_pdbs

-The resolutions and methods of determination (*e.g.* X-ray crystallograhy, NMR, *etc.*) for the PDB structures are listed in the input/json/pdbs.json and input/csv/pdbs.csv.
+The resolutions and methods of determination (*e.g.* X-ray defraction, NMR, *etc.*) for the PDB structures are listed in input/json/pdbs.json and input/csv/pdbs.csv.

 =======================
 Dataset reference files